 Loving this.
 LOVING it.
 Just because, as mentioned above, you can adjust the only amount yourself, a little or a lot.
 Personally, I just use the extra honey for other things, tea, toast, catching ants in the kitchen.
 Actually, the extra honey packet is the perfect size for most foods needing a little sweet pick me up.

 Haven’t tried it myself yet, but looking forward to the day I do!
 Japan is all about the strawberry, but we all know raspberry is where it’s at!

 Again, haven’t tried personally, but the reviews are good!
 The sauce is at the bottom, much like the Aeon acai sauce.
 Blueberry!
 Sauce!
 Yum!

 Well!
 This one seems the most convenient!
 After all, cutting up grapefruit is a royal pain, and then you have to throw away the peels.
 I want this!
 Actually, I just want the sauce.
 Grapefruit sauce.
 Yum yum!

-Upon further inspection, I realised why I hadn’t noticed it before.
+Upon further inspection, I realized why I hadn’t noticed it before.
 Apparently, in my local supermarkets, there are only the plain and honey versions.
 Tucked in the top corner of the yogurt shelf, obscure and lonely looking.
 However, the day I see that raspberry option, I will attack it like a birthday kid on cake.
 It just looks so yummy.
-I’ve also seen fig, aloe, and mango flavours on the internet, but not in real life…
+I’ve also seen fig, aloe, and mango flavours on the internet, but not in real life.

 So, there you have it.
 If you are craving Greek yogurt or just a change from the usual, give these brands a try.
 After all, the Greeks are known for their young and healthy looks!